academic-initiative/skillsbuild/watsonx/watsonx-ml-ds-lab.md

 [Back to the top](#top)

 # Summary

-You have now finished the _Machine Learning and Data Science Capabilities of watsonx_ lab.
-In this lab you:
+In this lab, you learned how to complete the following tasks:

+- Sign up for an IBM watsonx trial account.
-- Know how to set up watsonx.ai and create a project
+- Set up a project to perform machine learning and data science tasks.
-- Explored the possibilities with watsonx through 3 practical examples
-- Learned to navigate the watsonx platform
-- Familiarized yourself with the relevant tools to start working on your use case!
+- Run a Python notebook to process data.
+- Optional: Build a Data Refinery flow to prepare data.
+- Build a binary classification model with AutoAI.
+- Save, promote, deploy, and test a machine learning model.
+- Build a multivariate time series forecasting model with Python code in a notebook.
+- Optional: Build a machine learning model with SPSS Modeler.

 # Appendix